paralin/goscript/README.md

 It works on translating Go to TypeScript on the AST level.

+For detailed information on the compiler's design, refer to the [design document](./design/DESIGN.md).

 GoScript intends to compile a subset of the Go language to TypeScript in a non-spec-compliant way.
 It is intended only for bringing over high-level logic from Go to TypeScript, so not all programs will work correctly: